AFL Sydney: 2018

+In 2018 AFL Sydney celebrated 115 years of senior football in Sydney, since the 'NSW Australian Football Association' was formed in 1903.

 In season 2018 the Camden Cats were promoted to the Men's Premier Division to again bring the number of clubs in Sydney's top flight back to 10 after Campbelltown Blues withdrew at the conclusion of the 2014 season.
 AFL Sydney continues to grow with thirteen Divisions across men's, women's, U19s and Masters Football.

 2019

-The 2019 season saw an extra Women's division created to accommodate the rapid grown of Women's football in Sydney.
+In 2019 the AFL Sydney competition consisted of two senior men's competitions with the Premier Division and Platinum Division each having seniors and reserves divisions and an extra Women's division created to accommodate the rapid grown of Women's football in Sydney.
 In this division, the St George Dragons finished in 5th place but 4 sudden-death finals win in a row saw them defeat minor premiers, Holroyd-Parramatta Goannas in the Grand Final.
 Similarly, the St George Dragons Premier Division Reserves team also came from 5th to defeat Minor Premiers, the Pennant Hills Australian Demons.
 In the Premier Division competition the UNSW-Eastern Suburbs Bulldogs went back-to-back by defeating Sydney University.
 Macquarie University defeated East Coast Eagles by 6 points to win the Women's Premier Division Grand Final.
 This season saw the Western Suburbs Magpies change their name to Inner West Magpies to further distinguish between themselves and the South West Sydney Magpies (formerly Moorebank).

 2020

-The 2020 season was severely disrupted by the COVID-19 pandemic and due to the NSW Government's restrictions only 9 Home and Away rounds were able to be played before the finals.
+The 2020 season was severely disrupted by the COVID-19 pandemic and due to the NSW government's restrictions only 9 Home and Away rounds were able to be played before the finals.
 The finals were played in September–October rather than the traditional August–September.
 Sydney University won their first Premier Division flag since 1992 with a win over UNSW-Eastern Suburbs Bulldogs at Kanebridge Oval.
 Manly-Warringah, in their first season in the Women's Premier Division Premiership won the flag by defeating the Inner West Magpies.
 Southern Power made both the Platinum Division and Platinum Division Reserves Grand Finals at Rosedale Oval but lost to the Penrith Rams and Macquarie University (in a come-from-behind win) respectively.
 The Newtown Breakways inaugural men's team won the Men's Division 3 Grand Final by defeating North Shore.
 Grand Finals were played at Rosedale Ovals (for lower grades) and Kanebridge Oval due to the unavailability of Blacktown International Sportspark due to the COVID-19 pandemic.
 This was also the reason there was no Master's Grand Final in 2020.